Together-Java/ElevatorEvent/Contest/Assignment/task.md

 ### Base

-First, to give everyone the same starting point, we replaced the code you have previously written with the reference solution.
+First, to give everyone the same starting point and to allow people to skip the course, we replaced the code you have previously written with the reference solution.

+Your code is not lost though.
+If you want to continue working with your precious implementation, just open the files from the previous section in the project explorer and copy over the code.
+This is especially important when you spend a lot of time polishing during the course already and went the extra mile.

 ### Simulation